Ben Roethlisberger: 2011

-2012 season
+2012

 Roethlisberger threw for 3,265 yards, 26 touchdowns, and 8 interceptions in thirteen games as the Steelers finished the 2012 season with an 8–8 record.
 One of his best individual games in the 2012 season came against the Oakland Raiders in Week 3.
 He had 384 passing yards and four touchdowns in the 34–31 loss.
 He missed three games due to injury, being replaced by Byron Leftwich, who went 0–1, and Charlie Batch, who went 1–1.
 It was the Steelers first season missing the playoffs since 2009 and their first with a non-winning record since 2006.
 He finished ranked 61st by his fellow players on the NFL Top 100 Players of 2013.

 In 2012, Roethlisberger returned to Miami University to complete his college degree, graduating with a Bachelor of Science in Education on May 6, 2012.
 Roethlisberger walked with the other graduates at the commencement ceremony, with his parents, grandmother, and wife Ashley in attendance.
 He had planned on finishing his degree sooner, but the Steelers having deep playoff runs earlier in his career prevented him from registering for classes in time for the winter term, only being able to do it after the Steelers were eliminated in the Wild Card round against the Denver Broncos the previous season.
 Roethlisberger became the second member of the Steelers in less than a year to return to college and complete his degree, with teammate Polamalu doing the same thing the previous off-season during the 2011 NFL lockout.